zenibako/git-vibe-commits/README.md

 Inspired by [fteem's Git semantic commits repo](https://github.com/fteem/git-semantic-commits).

 ## What is this?
-Easily commit your vibe code before correcting everything and making it somewhat prod-ready.
+Easily commit your agent-produced vibe code before correcting everything and making it somewhat prod-ready.

 ## Installation: